 The neighborhood’s graceful Southern architecture hides coffee shops, cafes, vintage stores, and eateries.
 You’ll also sniff out some of Nashville’s most popular food trucks and best craft beer joints.

 For the complete East Nashville experience, check out Five Points.
-Home to hip music venues, bars, street art, and boutiques, it’s one of East Nashville’s coolest areas.
+Home to hip music venues, bars, street art, and boutiques, it’s one of East Nashville’s coolest areas with something for everyone in your travel group.
 Visit to explore the city’s burgeoning food scene.

 Grand Ole Opry

 Famous for its red-barn stage, the Grand Ole Opry in Music Valley is one of the most renowned Nashville tourist attractions.
 The show offers the best bits of the latest country, folk, gospel, and bluegrass music.